daviPombeiro/daviPombeiro/README.md

 ### Hey, there! 👋

 My name is Davi Pombeiro
-I'm a junior front and back-end developer currently working at Imagination Media.
+I'm a junior fullstack developer currently working at IM Digital.

 - 🌱 I’m currently learning and working with Magento PHP.
 - I'm studying NodeJS and Elixir in my spare time.